josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 <CounterButtonComparison />

 <SideNote>
-I prefer to use arrow functions and omit semicolons, but those are just stylistic preferences, and not required.
+I prefer to use arrow functions and omit semicolons, but those are just stylistic preferences, and not required by any framework.
 </SideNote>

 There are some key differences I'd like to point out between the Svelte version and the others: